Oral Surgery, Oral Medicine, Oral Pathology and Oral Radiology Oral Surgery, Oral Medicine, Oral Pathology and Oral Radiology RSS feed.

-- Radiomic-based Comparison of MRI and CT for Differentiating Pleomorphic Adenomas and Warthin Tumors of the Parotid gland: A Retrospective Studyby Yuebo Liu, Jiabao Zheng, Xiaoping Lu, Yao Wang, Fantai Meng, Jizhi Zhao, Chunlan Guo, Lijiang Yu, Zhihui Zhu, Tao Zhang on 14/01/2021 at 12:00 am
+- Radiomics-based comparison of MRI and CT for differentiating pleomorphic adenomas and Warthin tumors of the parotid gland: a retrospective studyby Yuebo Liu, Jiabao Zheng, Xiaoping Lu, Yao Wang, Fantai Meng, Jizhi Zhao, Chunlan Guo, Lijiang Yu, Zhihui Zhu, Tao Zhang on 14/01/2021 at 12:00 am

-To compare the diagnostic performance of magnetic resonance imaging (MRI) and computed tomography (CT) in differentiating pleomorphic adenomas (PA) from Warthin tumors (WT) using radiomics.
+The objective of this study was to compare the diagnostic performance of magnetic resonance imaging (MRI) and computed tomography (CT) in differentiating pleomorphic adenomas from Warthin tumors using radiomics.

-- Carcinoma Mistaken for Periodontal Disease: The Importance of Careful Consideration of the Clinical and Radiographic Findingsby Mohanad Al-Sabbagh, Ahmad Hawasli, Rachad Kudsi, Galal Omami, Joel B. Epstein, Craig S. Miller on 12/01/2021 at 12:00 am
+- Carcinoma mistaken for periodontal disease: importance of careful consideration of clinical and radiographic findingsby Mohanad Al-Sabbagh, Ahmad Hawasli, Rachad Kudsi, Galal Omami, Joel B. Epstein, Craig S. Miller on 12/01/2021 at 12:00 am

 - Comparison of three techniques of surgical treatment of carotid body tumorsby Wei-liang Chen, Bin Zhou, Chao-bin Pan, Kai-fang Yuan, Jiang-long Zhong, Lei Hong on 12/01/2021 at 12:00 am